picketlink2/picketlink-quickstarts/README.md

 For each target server there is a directory with specific configuration files.
 These files must be present in the resulting package in order to be deployed on an specific server.
 For example, considering the saml/idp example:

-+ saml/idp/conf/jboss-as5
-+ saml/idp/conf/jboss-as7
++ saml/idp/conf/jboss-as5: JBoss AS5 specific configuration files.
++ saml/idp/conf/jboss-as7: JBoss AS7 specific configuration files.
-+ saml/idp/conf/tomcat-6
++ saml/idp/conf/tomcat-6 : Apache Tomcat 6 configuration files.

-To build the example execute the following command:
+To build the examples execute the following command:

-*mvn -Dbinding=jboss -Dbinding-version=as7 clean install*
+*mvn -Dbinding=jboss -Dbinding-version=as7 clean install* (package and deploy to JBoss AS7) or
+*mvn -Dbinding=jboss -Dbinding-version=as5 clean install* (package and deploy to JBoss AS5) or
+*mvn -Dbinding=tomcat -Dbinding-version=6 clean install* (package and deploy to Apache Tomcat 6)

-Where *binding* refers to wich server the package should be deployed and *binding-version* to its version.
+Where *binding* refers to the server where package will be deployed and *binding-version* its version.